nodejs/email/README.md

 ## License & copyright

-The contents of this repository are Copyright (c) Node.js Foundation and licensed under the MIT licence.
+The contents of this repository are Copyright (c) OpenJS Foundation and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included [`LICENSE.md`](./LICENSE.md) file for more details.